precice/micro-manager/docs/configuration.md

 `history_param` | History parameter $$ \Lambda $$, set as $$ \Lambda >= 0 $$.
 `coarsening_constant` | Coarsening constant $$ C_c $$, set as $$ 0 =< C_c < 1 $$.
 `refining_constant` | Refining constant $$ C_r $$, set as $$ 0 =< C_r < 1 $$.
-`every_implicit_iteration` | If True, adaptivity is calculated in every implicit iteration. <br> If False, adaptivity is calculated once at the start of the time window and then reused in every implicit time iteration.
-Default `False`.
+`every_implicit_iteration` | If `true`, adaptivity is calculated in every implicit iteration. <br> If False, adaptivity is calculated once at the start of the time window and then reused in every implicit time iteration.
+Default `false`.
 `similarity_measure`| Similarity measure to be used for adaptivity.
 Can be either `L1`, `L2`, `L1rel` or `L2rel`.
 By default, `L1` is used.
 The `rel` variants calculate the respective relative norms.
 This parameter is *optional*.
 Default `L1`.
-`lazy_initialization` | Set to `True` to lazily create and initialize micro simulations.
+`lazy_initialization` | Set to `true` to lazily create and initialize micro simulations.
 If selected, micro simulation objects are created only when the micro simulation is activated for the first time.
-Default: `False`.
+Default: `false`.

 The primary tuning parameters for adaptivity are the history parameter $$ \Lambda $$, the coarsening constant $$ C_c $$, and the refining constant $$ C_r $$.
 Their effects can be interpreted as: